 The Parliamentary Association for UNICEF is comprised of Federal Members of Parliament and Senators who are committed to UNICEF’s mandate and advocate for the rights of children within Parliament and in their respective electorates.

-The wellbeing of Australia’s children
+Measuring the wellbeing of Australia’s kids

 The Australian Children’s Wellbeing Index by UNICEF Australia and ARACY helps us to understand the lives of children and young people.
 It tells us what we need to do now and into the future to make sure every child can reach their full potential.